mmistakes/minimal-mistakes/README.md

 I'm using categories and tags for posts - see the Jekyll [docs](https://jekyllrb.com/docs/posts/#categories-and-tags).
 There's pages for the archive of each of them (using the existing layouts with counts of items), respectively at `/categories/` and `/tags/` and each single one is accessible by clicking on it under each post.

-Categories, used for macro groups, are (so far):
-* "doodledatcard" - the page for it is also surfaced in the navigation
-* "places"
-* "italian" - for posts in Italian

-Categories posts have been placed in their own folder for cleanliness.
+There's only one category: "doodledatcard" and is used for the posts related to the project, and it is surfaced in the navigation (see `_data/navigation.yml`).
+No other categories have been created as tags as sufficient.
+Posts in the category have been placed in their own folder for cleanliness.

 Tags are many, there's a little `tags.py` script to look at them - note you can also use the `/tags/` page.
-The idea is not to make duplicates/variations and keep them controlled.
+The idea is not to make duplicates/variations and keep them controlled. "italian" is a kinf of a special tag for all posts written in Italian.
+Note you can surface any tag if desired in the same way as the category.

 ---